Home

 S1.
 Hunter® digital thermostat furnace control:

 Wiring was extremely simple -- we carefully removed the old thermostat, disconnected the two wires from its two terminals and attached the wires to the two terminals on back of the new thermostat.
 Instructions for the new thermostat were clear and complete.
-The new thermostat has an lcd display of present temperature and will display setpoint if you touch either button on the front.
+The new thermostat has an LCD display of present temperature and will display setpoint if you touch either button on the front.
 You can adjust the span (hysteresis) easily if you want.
 Best of all, you set a temperature for the furnace to maintain and this thermostat gets you there accurately.
 This thermostat or a similar one is probably available at super-size department stores everywhere.
 This improvement is over three years old, works wonderfully, and we've only replaced the 2 AA batteries once.

 Return to top